AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 extnodefile=/var/lib/asterisk/rpt_extnodes
 ```

-The default file is automatically updated using the node update script or the `asl-node-diff` script.
+The default file is automatically updated using the node update script or the `asl3-update-nodelist` service.

 The `extnodefile=` option supports multiple file names.
 In some cases, you may want the default file, along with a static locally maintained node file.
 Multiple file names can be entered by separating them with a comma.
 A maximum of 100 external files can be specified.